 • Participate in Virtual Advisory Panels and other research projects.
 For more information, contact NBDF’s Research Department

-• Learn more about the NRB during NBDF’s annual Bleeding Disorders Conference in Atlanta scheduled for September of 2024 – follow this link for details.
+• Learn more about the BDRC during NBDF’s annual Bleeding Disorders Conference in Denver scheduled for August of 2025 – follow this link for details.

-• Bookmark or subscribe to NBDF’s YouTube page where you can access the recordings of multiple NRB building sessions and community conversations.
+• Bookmark or subscribe to NBDF’s YouTube page where you can access the recordings of multiple NRB/BDRC building sessions and community conversations.

 • Spread the word!
-Talk with your friends and family about the NRB and encourage them to consider signing up to participate as LEEs in the process.
+Talk with your friends and family about the BDRC and encourage them to consider signing up to participate as LEEs in the process.

 • Follow NBDF for progress updates.
 Follow NBDF on FacebookTwitter, and LinkedIn, or Subscribe to receive NBDF email updates.